 The ArtDeco Istanbul Suites, Elegance Residence Istanbul, and (more expensive) Mövenpick are a few of the options in the Levant area, whereas there is a Sheraton in the Maslak area.
 Click here to browse the area of the Türk Telekom Arena for hotels, and here to see what’s available in central Istanbul.

-Ticket prices range from TLR 35.00 for an upper-tier seat behind the goal or in the corners to TLR 287.00 for a middle-tier seat at one of the long sides.
-Tickets are slightly more expensive if bought online.
+Ticket prices range typically from TLR 35.00 for an upper-tier seat behind the goal or in the corners to TLR 287.00 for a middle-tier seat at one of the long sides.

 Relevant Internet links

 Galatasaray.org – Official website of Galatasaray SK.